 Societies are an important part of our campus life here at Southeastern.
 It allows our students to compete in a multitude of areas, whether it is athletics or academics.
-Each freshman will participate in Rush Night, where they have a choice between the Theta Phi Alpha Spartans and the Omega Rho Beta Pirates!
+Each freshman will participate in Rush Night, where they have a choice between the Sigma Chi Panthers and the Delta Kappa Eagles!

 Our students look forward to a variety of on-campus and off-campus that the college plans every year.
 Whether it is a massive waterslide, the North Carolina State Fair, a bonfire, or a trip to an amusement park, there is always something exciting going on at Southeastern.